quintquant/magneto/README.md

 "Control of entanglement transitions in quantum spin clusters", Phys.
 Rev. B 96, 224408 (2017).
 DOI:10.1103/PhysRevB.96.224408 (full text is freely available from the Kent Academic Repository at https://kar.kent.ac.uk/61595/).

-Please cite the above work if you use this software.
+Please cite the above work too if you use this software.
 Thank you!

 For licensing information, see COPYING.